-- 16.1 The Society shall comply with its obligations as set out in Part 15 (Accounts and Reports) of the Companies Act 2006 as they shall apply to the Society. - 16.2 The Society shall keep full records of all financial transactions and shall produce such financial reports that are necessary to demonstrate proper accounting procedures and proper use of funds.
+16.3 The Society shall keep full records of all financial transactions and shall produce such financial reports that are necessary to demonstrate proper accounting procedures and proper use of funds.

 17. Audit requirements and procedures

 17.1 The accounts of the Society shall be audited annually by auditors or independent examiners who shall be appointed by the Council.